sfroknid/sfroknid/README.md

 ## 👩‍🏫 Teaching & Research

-PhD in Artificial Intelligence with a research focus on Reinforcement Learning and its applications in supply chain management, including intelligent decision-making, optimization, and disruption management.
-I have around 8 years of experience in programming and have been teaching programming, artificial intelligence, databases, and related computer science topics at the university level for several years.
+PhD researcher in Artificial Intelligence with a focus on Reinforcement Learning, Data Science, and AI-driven decision-making in supply chain management.
+Around 8 years of programming experience and extensive university teaching experience in programming, AI, databases, and related computer science subjects.
+Research interests include intelligent optimization, supply chain disruption management, and decision-making under uncertainty.
-My academic and research interests are mainly focused on applying AI and Reinforcement Learning to real-world problems, particularly in supply chain systems and decision-making under uncertainty.

 ## 🎓 Academic & Educational Activities

-You can explore my educational activities, courses, and programming content through my website and social media channels.
-You can also find examples of my teaching and students' work through the academy's online channels.
+Through my academy, I provide practical courses and educational content in Python, Artificial Intelligence, Data Science, and programming.
+You can explore my courses, teaching materials, and students’ projects through the academy’s website and social media channels.

-Feel free to reach out via email or social media if you have questions about programming, artificial intelligence, data science, or research.
+For questions about programming, AI, data science, or research, feel free to connect with me via email or social media.

 ## 🚀 Projects & Research